Holodomor: Death toll

 In the 2000s, there were debates among historians and in civil society about the number of deaths as Soviet files were released and tension built between Russia and the Ukrainian president Viktor Yushchenko.
 Yushchenko and other Ukrainian politicians described fatalities as in the region of seven to ten million.
 Yushchenko stated in a speech to the United States Congress that the Holodomor "took away 20 million lives of Ukrainians,".
 Former Canadian Prime Minister Stephen Harper issued a public statement giving the death toll at about 10 million.

 Some Ukrainian and Western historians use similar figures.
-Historian David R. Marples gave a figure of 7.5 million in 2007.
+David R. Marples gave a figure of 7.5 million in 2007.
 During an international conference held in Ukraine in 2016, Holodomor 1932–1933 loss of the Ukrainian nation, at the National University of Kyiv Taras Shevchenko, it was claimed that during the Holodomor 7 million Ukrainians were killed, and in total, 10 million people died of starvation across the USSR.

 However, the use of the 7 to 20 million figures has been criticized by historians Timothy D. Snyder and Stephen G. Wheatcroft.
 Snyder wrote: "President Viktor Yushchenko does his country a grave disservice by claiming ten million deaths, thus exaggerating the number of Ukrainians killed by a factor of three; but it is true that the famine in Ukraine of 1932–1933 was a result of purposeful political decisions, and killed about three million people."
 In an email to Postmedia News, Wheatcroft wrote: "I find it regrettable that Stephen Harper and other leading Western politicians are continuing to use such exaggerated figures for Ukrainian famine mortality" and "[t]here is absolutely no basis for accepting a figure of 10 million Ukrainians dying as a result of the famine of 1932–1933."
 In 2001, Wheatcroft had calculated total population loss (including stillbirth) across the Union at 10 million and possibly up to 15 million between 1931 and 1934, including 2.8 million (and possibly up to 4.8 million excess deaths) and 3.7 million (up to 6.7 million) population losses including birth losses in Ukraine.

 In 2002, Ukrainian historian Stanislav Kulchytsky, using demographic data including those recently unclassified, narrowed the losses to about 3.2 million or, allowing for the lack of precise data, 3 million to 3.5 million.
 The number of recorded excess deaths extracted from the birth/death statistics from Soviet archives is contradictory.
 The data fail to add up to the differences between the results of the 1926 Census and the 1937 Census.
 Kulchytsky summarized the declassified Soviet statistics as showing a decrease of 538,000 people in the population of Soviet Ukraine between 1926 census (28,926,000) and 1937 census (28,388,000).

+Historians estimate a quarter of the death toll was from children and extrapolate a further 600,000 lost births.